useraid/tkCGPT/README.md

 Local ChatGPT frontend made using Python3 and tkinter.

 ## How to use
-Put you OpenAI API key in `.env` file
+Put your OpenAI API key in `.env` file
 ```
 api_key=sk-9kXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```